definelicht/sdaccel_memory_benchmark/README.md

 About
 -----

-This small SDAccel project is built to measure the peak memory bandwidth of SDAccel DSAs.
-It works by reading on one interface into a FIFO buffer, and writing back out to another interface.
-If four DDR DIMMs are specified, this is done for individually for two pairs.
+This small SDAccel project measures memory bandwidth of SDAccel DSAs.
+It works by reading from one AXI4 interface into a FIFO buffer, then back to another AXI4 interface.
+If four DDR DIMMs are specified, this is done for two pairs separately.

 Building
 --------